Gabriel Cognacq: Biography

 During the Spanish Civil War, he helped the Museo del Prado transport its collection to Geneva.
 In 1939, after the French declaration of war on Germany, he made the delivery vans at La Samaritaine available to the Louvre, to transport their collection to the relative safety of the Château de Chambord.
 He continued to support charitable causes throughout the war.
+In 1941, he was made a member of the National Council of Vichy France.
 When the Vichy government fell, he was accused of being a collaborator.
 The resulting public hostility led him to auction off his art collection, rather than donate it to the Louvre, as originally planned.
 The proceeds went to benefit the Fondation.